Regis College Post Traditional Programs

 Concurrent enrollment is defined as taking courses simultaneously in more than one Regis University college.
 Students may take courses in multiple programs within colleges to fulfill degree requirements for graduation.

-Students in the School for Professional Advancement may register for courses offered in the Anderson College of Business and Computing, Regis College or limited courses in the Rueckert-Hartman College for Health Professions.
-School for Professional Advancement students must obtain the approval of their advisor.
+Students in post traditional programs may register for courses offered in the Anderson College of Business and Computing, Regis College or limited courses in the Rueckert-Hartman College for Health Professions.
+Students must obtain the approval of their advisor.

 Course Availability